teacheredu-euniwell/oer-diversity-inclusion/README.md

 In the next chapter
 --------
-We want to invite you to reflect about inclusive education.
+We want to invite you to reflect about discrimination.

 ### 2.3 Discrimination - What does it mean?